tableau/server-client-python/README.md

 ```

 ###Basics
-The following example shows the basic syntax for using the Server API to query a list of all workbooks and the associated pagination information on the default site:
+The following example shows the basic syntax for using the Server Client to query a list of all workbooks and the associated pagination information on the default site:

 ```python
 import tableauserverclient